-On the front line: Vulnerable to COVID-19, Mayodan senior works check out
+On the front line: Vulnerable to Covid-19, Mayodan senior works check out

 This week, an informal survey of grocery stores and discount shops all around Rockingham County showed patrons failed to consistently follow social distancing guidelines, such as the six foot rule.
 “Maybe they just don’t understand?’’
 Dawson said.

-On a recent day, a Stoneville teen on her phone waited in a check out line, smacking gum with her mouth open, standing about six inches from a senior citizen.
+On Monday, a Stoneville teen on her phone waited in a check out line, smacking gum with her mouth open, standing about six inches from a senior citizen.
 At another store near Madison, middle-aged friends hugged and laughed about their boredom and being stuck at home.

 To unwind at home, the aspiring electrician plays video games through which he reconnects with his high school buddies.